The 3 Types of Breast Milk: Definition Benefits

 Moreover, longer breastfeeding is often associated with a lower risk of hypertension in women.

 The consistency, color, and nutrients of breast milk change throughout motherhood.
+These changes occur naturally as part of the breastfeeding process.
 All three types of breastmilk are vital to supporting a baby's nutritional needs throughout life.

 What are the 3 Types of Breast Milk for Babies?